 Although a lot of factors play a huge role in diamond pricing, but the first thing people look at is the carat, it’s like a “benchmark” for diamonds shoppers and they decide their budget based on that.

-While this is happening (looking first at the carat), it’s nowhere close to the correct way for looking for your diamond, and here is why.
+This is nowhere close to the correct way for looking for your diamond, and here is why.

 People always look for the carat for 1 thing, they want their diamond to be noticed!
 Large enough so people can see it (and appears easily in photos as well 😉 ), let me tell you this, the carat should be the LAST thing to look for in a diamond after picking the best cut, a clean clarity, and a colorless color!

-Then it becomes the choice of picking the carat, this is how you should do shopping for your diamond.
+Then (and ONLY then) it becomes the choice of picking the carat, this is how you should do shopping for your diamond.

 Now, we know that the price of a diamond isn’t solely determined by the carat, so let’s look what is a “reasonable” price for a recommended 1 carat diamond.